 - 5 grams of sugar or fewer

-What does 15–30 grams of protein in whole foods looks like?
+What does 15–30 grams of proteins in whole foods looks like?

 Eating a banana, Greek yogurt and a hard-boiled egg will get you 19 grams of protein on average.
 A 3-ounce chicken breast with a half-cup rice and a half-cup of vegetables amounts to 25 grams protein.
 An egg and bean burrito with a glass of milk is about 28 grams of protein.